IRCAD-IHU/sight-doc/Tutorials/src/Tuto01Basic.rst

 In this example, we will only explain how to create a basic application with the existing bundles.
 Further Tutorials will explain how to use and create services and bundles.

-A fw4spl application is organized around three main files :
+A sight application is organized around three main files :
  * CMakeLists.txt
  * Properties.cmake
  * plugin.xml